A relief depicting a wresting competition between athletes, from Kerameikos Necropolis, Athens, Greece, circa 510 B.C.

 A. S. 15.8.2021 and 8.5.2021

-In a celebrated scene in the film 'Gladiator', Maximus summons his companions:
+In a well-known scene from the film Gladiator, Maximus calls upon his fellow fighters:

 “Have any of you been in the Army?...
 Whatever comes out of these gates, we have a better chance of survival if we work together.
 Do you understand?
 If we stay together we survive.”